bitfield/script/README.md

 Go has a superb testing framework built right into the standard library.
 It has a superb standard library, and thousands of high-quality third-party packages for just about any functionality you can imagine.
 It is compiled, so it's fast, and statically typed, so it's reliable.
 It's efficient and memory-safe.
 Go programs can be distributed as a single binary.
 Go scales to enormous projects (Kubernetes, for example).

 The `script` library is implemented entirely in Go, and does not require any userland programs (or any other dependencies) to be present.
-Thus you can build your `script` program as a container image containing a single (very small) binary, which is quick to build, quick to upload, quick to deploy, quick to run, and economical with resources.
+Thus you can build your `script` program as a container image containing a single (very small) binary that is quick to build, quick to upload, quick to deploy, quick to run, and economical with resources.

 If you've ever struggled to get a shell script containing a simple `if` statement to work (and who hasn't?), then the `script` library is dedicated to you.

 # A real-world example

-Let's use `script` to write a program which system administrators might actually need.
+Let's use `script` to write a program that system administrators might actually need.
 One thing I often find myself doing is counting the most frequent visitors to a website over a given period of time.
 Given an Apache log in the Common Log Format like this:

 ```
 212.205.21.11 - - [30/Jun/2019:17:06:15 +0000] "GET / HTTP/1.1" 200 2028 "https://example.com/ "Mozilla/5.0 (Linux; Android 8.0.0; FIG-LX1 Build/HUAWEIFIG-LX1) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/64.0.3282.156 Mobile Safari/537.36"